jamescourtney/CloudBuffers/FormatSpec.md

 -	Denser packing of data than FlatBuffers
 -	Comparable speed to FlatBuffers
 -	Support for buffers up to 256TB.
+-	A binary format suitable for use as a file format or RPC message format on both cloud scale and embedded devices.

 ## Structure
 A CloudBuffer consists of the following elements: